-Wakimachi at Mima City is the town where indigo merchant enjoyed prosperity in the Edo period.
-Stretching along 430m, there is “Udatsu” street or townscape as a symbol of wealth.
+Wakimachi at Mima City is the town where indigo merchant enjoyed prosperity in the Edo period (1603–1868).
+Stretching along 430 meters, there is “Udatsu” street or townscape as a symbol of wealth.
 The oldest existing building was built in 1707.
 Besides Udatsu, there are “Mushikomado” and “Shitomido” that also have unique architecture with.
 It was designated as an important national preservation district for its traditional buildings.

-In Udatsu Street, Wakimachi where indigo merchants develop since Edo period, you can try to dyeing your own indigo handkerchief with your own design (reservation required).
-You also can enjoy to making accessories such as Misanga and Coaster with dyed fabric and yarn.
+In Udatsu Street, Wakimachi where indigo merchants develop since the Edo period (1603–1868), you can try to dye your indigo handkerchief with your design (reservation required).
+You also can enjoy making accessories such as Misanga and Coaster with dyed fabric and yarn.

-For those who want explore more detail about the history of Udatsu streets, you can also receive an explanation from a volunteer guide.
+For those who want to explore more detail about the history of Udatsu streets, you can also receive an explanation from a volunteer guide.
 English guidance is also available.